 Text analytics (also called unstructured data analysis) involves making sense of all those words written on blogs, review sites, and social networks.
 Text analytics or text mining was always the ugly stepchild of marketing analytics.
 Often reduced to simple categories or sentiment analysis as the amount of available data exploded with the advent of social networks and other sources of text data, text analytics suffered neglect.
+Voice of the customer insights from these programs support optimization.

 Enter “Voice of the Customer” (VOC).
 Here’s what resulted from the Wharton School’s Customer Analytics Initiative: